JustinNWilliams/AWS-Visualizing-Data-with-QuickSight/README.md

 ## What is Amazon QuickSight?

-**Amazon QuickSight** is a fully managed BI service that enables users to:
+**Amazon QuickSight** is a fully managed, scalable and cost-effective cloud-based Business Intelligence (BI) service that enables users to:
 - Build interactive dashboards.
 - Gain actionable insights from data.
 - Scale seamlessly with enterprise-level capabilities.